-Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, it would be far and away the most common diagnosis around!
+Low self esteem is such a common problem in our society, that, if it were a mental health diagnosis, I believe that it would be far and away the most common diagnosis around!
 Think about what is connected to it: Depression, Anxiety, Insecurity, Self-doubt, Body Image issues, and so on.

 Hear this: If you are living with low self image, there is something you can do about it.
 This page contains proven tools and resources that are effective in overcoming this condition.

-If you have major issues with guilt, read more here.
+If you have major issues with guilt, and you think that this is a major reason for some of your low self-esteem, read more here.

 Instead of all of the negatives that are associated with poor self-esteem, consider these: